berteh/ScribusGenerator/README.md

 | **Merge in Single File** | Select to  generate a single output (SLA and/or PDF) file that combines all data rows. |
 | **Ouput Format** | Choose the Output Format of the generated files, either PDF or Scribus. |
 | **Keep Scribus Files** | Select to keep the generated Scribus Files.
 Otherwise they will be deleted after pdf generation.
 This option has no effect if you choose Scribus output format.|

+Additional (more technical) options can be set to tailor the automatic recording of Scribus Generators actions in your system by editing the ```logging.conf``` file.
+You may, for instance, want to move the location of the log file (```scribusGenerator.log``` by default) to a directory that does not need admin rights to edit in Windows  (```C:\tmp\scribusGenerator.log```), or replace file-logging with your default system logger (SysLogHandler in Linux, NTEventLogHandler on Windows).
+All settings (and more) are described in the [Python logging documentation](https://docs.python.org/2/howto/logging.html).

 Dynamic Images